 About Pork Shoulder

 Some beginners are put off by the appearance of the cut.
-Dark pink in color, with plenty of connective tissue and a high percentage of fat, pork shoulder looks like it needs a lot of work in order to be edible.
+Dark pink in color, with plenty of connective tissue and a high percentage of fat, pork butt looks like it needs a lot of work in order to be edible.
 While that’s technically true, all it really needs is a long time on the smoker.

-Because it’s such a fatty cut, pork shoulder is relatively inexpensive.
+Because it’s such a fatty cut, pork butt is relatively inexpensive.
 It typically sells for about $2 per pound, depending on where you live.
 During certain times of the year, it may even be available for as little as 89 cents per pound.